lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - procedures
 - values

+## Decision Data Analytics
+- structured
+- ?unstructured?
+- types of data
+- types of analytics
+- interfaces
+- reports and dashboards
+- maintainability of data
+- maintainability of analytics

 ## Institutions:
 - What is the difference between an oppressive institution that stifles society, and a productive institution in a check-and-balance ecosystem?
 When productive diverse-institution countries look at desert-theocracies: